 At the top of the list is running the mouth motor.
-We find, too often unfortunately, the recruiter will dominate the talking and therefore not get the information needed.
+We find, too often, unfortunately, the recruiter will dominate the talking and, therefore, not get the information needed.
 It’s a root cause for many of the shortcomings we see in our industry.
-Horrible industry averages are requiring 50 to 75 initial conversations to get one signing!
+Horrible industry averages require 50 to 75 initial conversations to get one signing!
 It should take 20 at the maximum.
 Good training and coaching can get that down to 10 per signing.

 Solution: Have a list of quality questions ready to ask.
 After the introduction and a quick icebreaker, you can professionally move into learning about them.
 A recruiter should be listening 80% of the time on their initial contact with a candidate.

 This is one that quickly separates professionals from amateurs.
 When a candidate is sharing with you about why they are calling, their goals, family, finances, timelines, work experience, education, etc., they often cannot recall what they said.
 When you reply to them with notes of what they said and ask them to review for accuracy, the relationship moves to another level.
 They feel heard.
 This is so simple to get right.

 Solution: Get good enough at taking notes during the call.
 After the call, send an email with detailed notes of the discussion, action items, and the next call or Zoom.

 No session with a candidate should ever happen without some simple agreement on what is going to be covered and what is the objective of the call.
 “Winging it” is not an agenda.